 Dining with a View

 It’s no surprise that Cliffhanger Restaurant is a popular wedding venue, with its large windows that look out over the ski slopes and — when the snow melts — Panorama’s golf course.
 Warmer months bring patio seating, but dining inside in winter means thawing out over wide-ranging Canadian dishes.
+You’ll even find yourself looking at a marble dining table and 6 chairs for your home in order to replicate the gorgeous interiors here.
 Chef Jamil Rhemtulla have created an ode to Canada’s diverse regions, using ingredients like mussels from Prince Edward Island, fish from coastal BC and beef from Alberta.

 Ski-in Raclette Dinner